yzy1996/Artificial-Intelligence/1-Machine-Learning/5-Application/Key Point Detection/Notes.md

 <details><summary>Click to expand</summary>

-The aim is to train a network to learn an embedding that encodes facial attributes in a selfsupervised manner, without any labels.
+The aim is to train a network to learn an embedding that encodes facial attributes in a self supervised manner, without any labels.

 </p></details>